-The proposed project involves the development of townhouse buildings on Blocks K, L, M, O, and P, spanning a combined 9.34-acre1 portion of the Approved Project site.
-(Blocks K, L, M, O, and P are herein together referred to as the "project site.")
-As further explained in Section B below, the proposed project would not increase the amount of residential development previously analyzed for Blocks K, L, M, O, and P or increase development potential for the Hercules Bayfront Project site beyond the total amount analyzed in the 2011 Certified EIR.
+The proposed project proposes the development of apartment buildings on Blocks M, P, and O, on a combined 4.5-acre portion of the Approved Project site.
+(Blocks M, P, and O are herein together referred to as the "project site.")
+As further explained in Section B below, the proposed project would increase the amount of residential development previously analyzed for Blocks M, P, and O, but it would not increase development potential for the Hercules Bayfront Project site beyond the total amount analyzed in the 2011 Certified EIR.